Zero Curvature Condition for Quantum Criticality

-The TFIM follows the conventional Landau paradigm of symmetry breaking, where the magnetization $m(g) \equiv - \Ave{H_2}$ serves as the order parameter, where $g \equiv h/J$.
-The model displays Kramers-Wannier duality, which interchanges $ H_1$ with $ H_2$ and $J$ with $h$, implying that $\Ave{H_1} = - m(1/g)$ represents the magnetization of the dual system.
-The exact expression of the magnetization

-in the thermodynamic limit \cite{pfeuty1970one}.
-Figure~\ref{fig:ising}a plots $\Ave{H_1}$ versus $\Ave{H_2}$ as the boundary of the moduli space $\mathcal{M}$.
-The system undergoes a quantum phase transition when $g_c = 1$ (red dot).
-The Gaussian curvature $\kappa$ can be computed directly as
+The TFIM follows the conventional LGW paradigm of symmetry breaking, with magnetization \(m(g) \equiv -\langle H_2 \rangle\) serving as the order parameter, where \(g \equiv h/J\) is the dimensionless coupling.
+The model exhibits Kramers-Wannier duality, which interchanges \(H_1\) with \(H_2\) and \(J\) with \(h\), implying that \(\langle H_1 \rangle = -m(1/g)\) gives the magnetization of the dual system~\cite{pfeuty1970one}.
+Figure~\ref{fig:example}a plots \(\langle H_1 \rangle\) versus \(\langle H_2 \rangle\), tracing the boundary of the quantum observable space \(\mathcal{M}\).
+A quantum phase transition occurs at the critical point \(g_c = 1\) (marked by the red dot).
+The Gaussian curvature \(\kappa\) can be computed using the exact magnetization in the thermodynamic limit~\cite{pfeuty1970one}, yielding

-where $K(x)$ and $E(x)$ represent complete elliptic integrals of the first and second kinds, respectively.
-Figure~\ref{fig:ising}b plots the dependence of $\kappa$ on the coupling constant $g$, showing that it vanishes at the critical point as predicted by Eq.~(\ref{eq:cur}).
-Additionally, the curvature satisfies the self-dual relation $\kappa(g) = \kappa(1/g)$.
+where \(K(x)\) and \(E(x)\) are complete elliptic integrals of the first and second kinds.
+Figure~\ref{fig:example}b shows the curvature as a function of \(g\), vanishing at the critical point in agreement with Eq.~\eqref{eq:cur}.
+Additionally, the curvature satisfies the self-duality relation \(\kappa(g) = \kappa(1/g)\).

-We next turn our attention to the toric code (TC), a model defined on a two-dimensional square lattice that exhibits unconventional topological order \cite{kitaev2003fault,feng2007topological}.
-The Hamiltonian describing the TC in a uniform magnetic field is given by

-where $A_v \equiv \prod_{e \in v} X_e $ and $B_p \equiv \prod_{e \in p} Z_e$ are stabilizer operators for the spins around each vertex $v$ and plaquette $p$, respectively.
-Here $X_e$ and $Z_e$ correspond to Pauli matrices acting on the edges of the lattice.
-The TC model~(\ref{eq:TC}) undergoes a quantum phase transition of the topological orders.
-In contrast to conventional Landau phase transitions, the topological phase transition in the toric code model cannot be characterized by any local order parameters.
-Remarkably, the transverse-field Ising model (TFIM) can be transformed into the TC model by mapping the magnetization $\sum_i X_i$ and the spin interaction operators $\sum Z_i Z_{i+1}$ to the operators $\sum_v A_v$ and $\sum_e Z_e$, respectively \cite{kogut1979introduction,zarei2019ising}.
-The operator $\sum_p B_p$ is related to the anyon excitation and is a c-number for the ground state.
-However, this mapping is non-local, transforming the local spin operator $X_i$ in the TFIM into a string operator in the TC, which reflects the non-Landau nature of the quantum criticality of the TC.

-Despite their fundamental microscopic differences, the TFIM and the TC share an identical non-commutative nature arising from two competing operators $ H_1$ and $ H_2$ for the ground state.
-As a result, the TC model exhibits the same $\langle H_1\rangle - \langle H_2\rangle$ diagram and curvature function as the TFIM, as shown in Fig.~\ref{fig:ising}.
-This observation suggests that the quantum criticality may be largely independent of microscopic details and instead is determined by the degree of non-commutativity between competing operators and quantified by the geometry of the boundary $\partial \mathcal M$.

-To better understand the zero curvature condition, we investigate the geometry of $\mathcal{M}$ when two operators $H_1$ and $H_2$ commute.
-However, to provide a more general analysis, we will consider a Hamiltonian of the form